dylan-lang/dylan-programming-book/source/collect.rst

 ~~~~~~~~~~~~

 An important advantage of programming in Dylan is that we can provide a
-general method for copying a sequence (as shown in `See Iteration with
+general method for copying a sequence (as shown in `Iteration with
 for <collect.htm#30468>`_), and also can provide special copying methods
-for particular subclasses of sequences (as shown in `See Lists and
+for particular subclasses of sequences (as shown in `Lists and
 efficiency <collect.htm#38085>`_).
 Method dispatch takes care of picking
 the best method for the argument.
 Callers of *my-copy-sequence* do not
 need to worry about any performance optimizations that we have installed